awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 + server\-side encryption
 + SSE\-KMS as the encryption type

-To decrypt the file and import to a Data Wrangler flow, the SageMaker Studio user that you're using must be added as a Key user\.
+To decrypt the file and import to a Data Wrangler flow, you must add the SageMaker Studio user that you're using as a key user\.

- Below is a screenshot that shows a Studio user role added as a Key user\.
-See [IAM Roles](https://console.aws.amazon.com/iam/home#/roles) to access Users under the left panel to make this change\.
+The following screenshot shows a Studio user role added as a key user\.
+See [IAM Roles](https://console.aws.amazon.com/iam/home#/roles) to access users under the left panel to make this change\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/data-wrangler-kms.png)